Committee of Management

 Poppy has experienced firsthand the impact of peer support groups (PSG) as a member of the Northern suburbs PSG and is very committed to seeing this program continue to grow in metropolitan and regional Victoria.
 She would like to see greater community awareness of the impact of ABI.

+Poppy believes there is great scope to improve accessibility for people living with ABI.
 In her spare time, Poppy enjoys spending time with friends.
 She enjoys making art, reading, gardening, swimming, and walking in nature.

 Email Poppy